siddharth786s1/Project-Intelligencia-Scheduler/integration_summary.md

 1. Fix any issues found during testing
 2. Consider implementing the improvements suggested in the analysis document
 3. Complete the remaining frontend components
+4. Enhance ApprovalWorkflow with notification system
+   - Email notifications for status changes
+   - In-app notifications for stakeholders
+5. Implement role-based permission testing for ApprovalWorkflow
+6. Add comprehensive unit tests for all integrated components
-4. Prepare for production deployment
+7. Prepare for production deployment